VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 *Tone note for delivery: this is a collaborative fact-finding effort, not an audit.
 Findings described as "gaps" below are gaps in the current, decades-old design — not criticisms of products or of any person in the room.*

+*Revision note (this pass): updated to reflect the Tax Department's published "Dwelling Unit Determination" guidance (Aug 13, 2026) — the old single "Dwellings and Classification" slide said the dwelling-unit definition "isn't defined yet," which is now out of date, and the guidance surfaced a more significant finding than the definition itself.
+Split into three slides (13–15: definition now settled; the parcel-definition wrinkle it surfaces; the still-2029/contingent three-way classification) to give the new material room without burying it.
+Also lightly incorporated two other findings added since the outline was first drafted: the VTPIE↔NEMRC sync mechanism (Slide 7) and the NEMRC Standard Import spec as the likely vendor-agnostic path into the Grand List (Slide 16).
+Total slide count grew from 19 to 21 — still comfortably a ~30-minute talk (roughly 1.4 min/slide on average, several of which are quick).*

 ---

 ## Slide 1 — Title